 Gardiner Houlgate in Wiltshire will host the auction on 11 December and the official estimate for it is in the region of £10,000-£20,000.

-Auctioneer Luke Hobbs is used to seeing some signed and celebrity guitars pass through Gardiner Houlgate, including guitars played in the Beatles by George Harrison and The Bee Gees, but not on this level.
+Auctioneer Luke Hobbs is used to seeing some signed and celebrity guitars pass through Gardiner Houlgate, including guitars played in the Beatles by George Harrison (opens in new tab) and The Bee Gees (opens in new tab), but not on this level.
 “This guitar has been signed by some of the biggest names in British rock history," he notes.
 "They really are rock royalty.

 “We’ve seen autographed guitars before but nothing like this.
 It’s like a Who’s Who of the greatest musicians the UK has ever produced.
-We’ve never come across any other guitar signed by all three members of Led Zeppelin and all three of the guitarists who played with 1960s hit band The Yardbirds – Eric Clapton, Jeff Beck and Jimmy Page.
-Paul McCartney also usually abstains from autographing equipment.”
+We’ve never come across any other guitar signed by all three members of Led Zeppelin and all three of the guitarists who played with 1960s hit band The Yardbirds (opens in new tab) – Eric Clapton (opens in new tab), Jeff Beck (opens in new tab) and Jimmy Page (opens in new tab).
+Paul McCartney (opens in new tab) also usually abstains from autographing equipment.”

 As well as songwriting master McCartney, Beach Boys founder member Brian Wilson has also added his name to the guitar.